-Native to Spain, Digitalis obscura, commonly called willow-leaved foxglove, is a woody-based, shrubby perennial foxglove that typically grows to 1-2’ (less frequently to 3’) tall.
+Digitalis obscura, commonly called willow-leaved foxglove, is native to Spain.
+It is a woody-based, shrubby perennial foxglove that typically grows to 1-2’ (less frequently to 3’) tall.
 It features large, tubular, funnel-shaped, pendulous, rusty dark orange to greenish-yellow flowers (to 1.5” long) with interior red veining and spotting.
 Flowers are borne in terminal racemes atop leafy flower stalks clad with narrow, linear, glabrous, gray-green, willow-like foliage.
-Individual flowers resemble the snipped-off fingers of a glove, hence the common name.
+Individual flowers resemble the snipped-off fingers of a glove.
 Blooms late spring to early summer.
 Digitalis leaves are highly toxic.

 No serious insect or disease problems.
 Powdery mildew and leaf spot, if left untreated, can depreciate foliage considerably by early to mid-summer.
 Dense woody crowns may rot in soggy, poorly-drained winter soils.
 Potential insect pests include aphids, mealy bugs, slugs and Japanese beetle.